 The arms will be supported in a soft compression garment for about three weeks or until healed.
 Any stitches will be removed after one or two weeks.
 Most patients will be able to return to work within a week, although exercise and other strenuous activity should be avoided for about a three weeks.
 Dr. Trussler will provide you with specific instructions for your individual recovery.

 The results of an arm lift are visible immediately after surgery and will continue to improve as swelling subsides and scars fade.
 The upper arm shape will evolve over a three month period especially in the cases of significant skin and fat removal.
-Scar treatment will be initiated at the 3 week visit and may be continued for 3 to 6 months after the operation, or until the scar soften and fade.
+Scar treatment will be initiated at the 3-week visit and may be continued for 3 to 6 months after the operation, or until the scar softens and fade.